natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 `-serial stdio`: Redirects the virtual console to stdout on our terminal for easier debugging.
 We do this mainly so that we can scroll back through the output.

-`-machine type=pc,accel=kvm`: Use [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) acceleration.
+`-machine type=pc,accel=kvm`: Instructs QEMU to use [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) acceleration.
 This leverages native virtualization support on the host using the KVM kernel module.

 Alright, so after running that command the QEMU GUI will open and the VM will start to boot.
 We should see the virtual console output in the GUI and our terminal.
 Notice the `cloud-init` and `ci-info` log messages, one of which will reference your configured public key.